 - A Monster Clown.
 Would The Joker be as scary as he is today if he were only a mime?

-- Now anti-heroes or certain types of Guile Hero may also do this if they manage to get the villain to fall into their Batman Gambit; they may do it because they are unconcerned with what society thinks of them or because it is such a well-known classic villainous maneuver.
+- Anti-heroes or certain types of Guile Hero may also do this if they out gambit the villain; they may do it because they are unconcerned with what society thinks of them or because it is such a well-known classic villainous maneuver.

 20. Despite its proven stress-relieving effect, I will not indulge in maniacal laughter.
 When so occupied, it's too easy to miss unexpected developments that a more attentive individual could adjust to accordingly.Truth in Television: Passionate laughter, like screaming, is a great relief for stress and adrenaline, with the added benefit of embarrassing and taunting self-conscious opponents.
 Just don't take it too far in public.
-Compare Noblewoman's Laugh, Evil Is Hammy, Evil Gloating, Evil Has a Bad Sense of Humor, Laughing Mad, and Laugh with Me.
+Compare Noblewoman's Laugh, Evil Is Hammy, Evil Gloating, Evil Has a Bad Sense of Humor, Drunk on the Dark Side, Laughing Mad, and Laugh with Me!.
+When it looks like the villain is defeated, but then they pull this out, it's Ominous Adversarial Amusement.
+It's even more jarring (and awesome) when the villain in question is an emotionless character.
+See here for a huge compilation of this trope.

 open/close all folders